No products available yet

 Culture: Show auriculas are usually grown in pots and kept sheltered from excess wet in the winter such as in a cold greenhouse or in pots on an outside window ledge.
 They will need some looking after to produce good flowers, including a careful watering and feeding schedule.

-For more information on growing Show Fancy auriculas please consult our section on Auriculas.
+For more information on growing Show Fancy auriculas please consult our section on Show auriculas.

 The aristocrats of the auricula world, the 'Edges' are some of the most sought after plants.
 They are also some of the most challenging to grow, which is why they can also be considered as some of the most fun and rewarding plants.
 The green edge is actually a mutation of the petal edges into leaf material, and depending on the amount of farina on the flower, this edge can be green, grey or white.
 According to the rules of the UK auricula societies the body colour should be black or very dark red if not they should be classified as a Fancy auricula though the rules are becoming more flexible.